GarimaB06/MaterialPlayground/README.md

 # MaterialPlayground

-An simple React application to configure and view Three.js materials.
+A simple React application to configure and view Three.js materials.

 ## Key Features and Components